cardstack/boxel/README.md

 `host` is the ember app

-`worker` is a separate build for the service worker that serves a realm in the service worker
+`worker` is a separate build for the service worker that serves a realm

 `realm-server` is a node app that serves the realm as an HTTP server